okulkarni-weekendr/codechallenge-flagpicker/README.md

 * Get total Count of countries hits : `GET /audit/countryRequests?country={countryName}`
 * Get total count of continent hits : `GET /audit/continentRequest?continent={continentName}`

+### Running the spring boot app

+All you need to do is package it and run with `mvn package && java -jar target/gs-spring-boot-0.1.0.jar`